 The strikingly brilliant colors of the paintings are what surprises most people, and gives a very accurate indication of the brilliant blue, green, red, and gold that once saturated all of Egypt’s many monuments.

 Getting to the Temple of Beit El Wali is very easy.
 Visitors should simply follow the small connecting path that leads away from the Kalabsha Temple at the New Kalabsha site.
 Those who book a tour of the region’s Nubian monuments will often find that the tour incorporates the entire area, including the Temple of Beit El Wali.
 If you are lucky enough to enjoy a Lake Nasser cruise you will definitely want to be sure that a visit to Beit El Wali is included in your itinerary.

-The Temple of Beit El Wali might not be Egypt’s largest or most striking temple, but it is definitely a site worth visiting.
-Unfortunately not many of the regular Egypt tour packages include a visit to these lesser known sites.
-This is why we also offer custom Egypt tours, all of which can be altered and tailored to meet your own personal travel requirements.
+The Temple of Beit El Wali might not be one of the Egypt top 10 tourist attractions, or even the largest or most striking temple, but it is definitely a site worth visiting.
+Unfortunately not many of the regular Egypt tour packages include a visit to these lesser known sites, but many of our luxury Lake Nasser cruises do.
 With more than half a century of experience behind us, along with 24/7 customer service, your holiday plans could never be in better hands.